subugoe/rdd-technical-reference/rdd-technical-reference.md

 - documentation and variable language is American English

-- should be as code-near as possible
+- should be as close to the code as possible

-- every code repo must have
+- every code repository must provide

     - a README.md file that contains
         - link to original repository